derFBeste/rivet-profile/README.md

 - [ ] look at zod for validation
 - [ ] remove lodash
 - [ ] does dispatch have any implications for rerendering?

+## notes

+- consolidated on profile instead of user
+- used built in props for padding, margin, gap, etc.